mendesfsweden/MilestoneProject4/README.md

 - The quantity input on the cart page is too big for small screens.
 It is not displayed properly and it is impossible to see the input number.
 - Home page hero image is not rendered on Iphone nor Ipad
 - On mobile phones, once the page is loaded, the page content is often zoomed in.
+- On mobile phones, in the shopping cart page, the table does not fit in the screen completly.
+Needs to be adjusted manually.

 ## Deployment